Smoked Brisket Tips You Need To Know

 Please enable JavaScript in your browser to complete this form.

 We have catered and cooked hundreds of briskets over 10 years.
 We’ve hosted events and been guest chefs fielding questions about brisket all the time.
-We’ve put together a list of the most tips we offer for making perfectly smoked brisket.
+We’ve put together a list of the most common brisket tips we are asked.

 1. Choose the Right Cut of Meat

+Arguably the most important of all brisket tips.
 Start with a whole packer brisket.
 Don’t buy a brisket flat if you intend to smoke an entire brisket.
-Your average grocery store butcher counter like Kroger, or Safeway, likely only carries a brisket flat.
+Your average grocery store butcher counter like Kroger, or Safeway, likely only carries a Brisket Flat.
 These typically weigh up to 6 pounds.

 A packer brisket on a sheet tray.